DevDinasty/dev-dynasty/README.md

 # dev-dinasty

-DevDinasty is a group of developer excited to build a 2D educational game.
+DevDinasty is a group of developers excited to build a 2D educational game.